Luiz Melodia: Early life

+Career

 1970s

-Thanks to the introductions Salomão and Neto got him, Melodia was able to approach singer Gal Costa with song Presente cotidiano (My everyday present), but due to official censorship in force at the time, Costa was prevented from performing it at her regular Copacabana concerts—the song was however recorded by Costa for her 1973 album Índia (Indian) and by Melodia himself in 1978 for album Mico de circo (Circus Monkey).
-Instead, Melodia offered Costa another song, Pérola negra (Black Pearl), which she live-recorded for album -Fa-Tal- Gal a Todo Vapor (Fatal—Gal at Full Steam).
+Thanks to the introductions Salomão and Neto got him, Melodia was able to approach singer Gal Costa with song "Presente cotidiano" (My everyday present), but due to official censorship in force at the time, Costa was prevented from performing it at her regular Copacabana concerts—the song was however recorded by Costa for her 1973 album Índia (Indian) and by Melodia himself in 1978 for album Mico de circo (Circus Monkey).
+Instead, Melodia offered Costa another song, "Pérola negra" (Black Pearl), which she live-recorded for album -Fa-Tal- Gal a Todo Vapor (Fatal—Gal at Full Steam).
 The song was an immediate hit.

 In 1972, singer Maria Bethânia recorded Melodia's Estácio, holly Estácio (untranslatable; it is a reference to his birthplace Estácio and what seems to be a play on words with 'holy' and/or 'holiday') for her album :pt:Drama - Anjo Exterminado (Drama—Exterminated Angel).

-In 1973, Melodia, who by then already went by his stage name, released his first studio album :pt:Pérola negra (álbum) (Black Pearl).
+In 1973, Melodia, who by then already went by his stage name, released his first studio album Pérola Negra (Black Pearl).
 The album is described by :pt:Rolling Stone Brasil (Brazil's edition of Rolling Stone magazine) as a 'contemporary wonder' (perhaps as an allusion to his second LP record's name; see below) and a 'masterpiece'.
 The album is consistently ranked as one of the best in Brazilian music history.
 (It was ranked 32nd out of 100 by Rolling Stone Brasil.)
 The title track, with its sleek arrangement for brass, double bass, voice and piano, was depicted as a 'tormented love song which stands as a hallmark to Melodia's oeuvre'.